 If they combine the substance with other CNS depressants, there is also a high risk of abuse with multiple medications.
 Although it may initially be an attractive option for some , this is not a coping mechanism for the majority of users.

-Barbiturates drugs overdose can lead to severe respiratory arrest, coma or death, and serious symptoms of multiple drug overdose can develop, leading unpredictably to respiratory arrest, coma and death.
+Barbiturates drug overdose can lead to severe respiratory arrest, coma or death, and serious symptoms of multiple drug overdose can develop, leading unpredictably to respiratory arrest, coma, and death.

 Barbiturate overdoses can also lead to breathing difficulties caused by irreversible brain damage.
 Although the effective doses of the drug are not too far from a lethal dose, they can occur at a sufficiently high rate to cause serious harm.